Exploring Sexual Addiction as an Attachment Disorder

 But researchers tend to view sexual addiction as an attachment disorder, which, when left untreated, can continue to affect an addict’s future relationships.

-If you or someone you care about is suffering from sexual addiction or impulse control disorder, call our helpline at to speak with an addiction specialist who can help you find the right treatment center or therapist.
+If you or someone you care about is suffering from sexual addiction or impulse control disorder, call our helpline at 800-598-5053 (Who Answers?) to speak with an addiction specialist who can help you find the right treatment center or therapist.

 Here’s a close look at how sexual addiction can be triggered by an attachment or intimacy disorder.